Op deze pagina

 Health care for asylum seekers

 Asylum seekers have the right to medical care.
-At nearly every COA (Central Agency for the Reception of Asylum Seekers) location, GZA (Asylum Seeker Healthcare) has a healthcare centre where the asylum seeker can go for an appointment with a healthcare profession, such as the GP’s assistant, nurse, POH-GGZ (Mental Healthcare Nurse Practitioner) or general practitioner.
+At nearly every COA (Central Agency for the Reception of Asylum Seekers) location, GZA (Asylum Seeker Healthcare) there is a healthcare centre where asylum seekers can make an appointment with a healthcare profession, such as the GP’s assistant, nurse, POH-GGZ (Mental Healthcare Nurse Practitioner) or General Practitioner.

 Other useful links